-The School's contributions to the HIS Plan totaled \$69,650 for the fiscal year ended June 30, 2023.
+The Foundation and School's contributions to the HIS Plan totaled \$68,554 for the fiscal year ended June 30, 2024.

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions.
-At June 30, 2023, the School reported a net pension liability of \$1,676,124 for its proportionate share of the HIS Plan's net pension liability.
-The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2022.
-The School's proportionate share of the net pension liability was based on the School's 2021-22 fiscal year contributions relative to the total 2021-22 fiscal year contributions of all participating members.
-At June 30, 2022, the School's proportionate share was .011510755 percent, which was an decrease of .003834939 from its proportionate share measured as of June 30, 2022.
+At June 30, 2024, the Foundation and School reported a net pension liability of \$2,364,344 for its proportionate share of the HIS Plan's net pension liability.
+The net pension liability was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2023.
+The Foundation and School's proportionate share of the net pension liability was based on the Foundation and School's 2022-23 fiscal year contributions relative to the total 2022-23 fiscal year contributions of all participating members.
+At June 30, 2023, the Foundation's proportionate share was .001341185 percent, which was an increase of .001341185 from its proportionate share measured as of June 30, 2023.
+At June 30, 2023, the School's proportionate share was .011397554 percent, which was an decrease of .000113201 from its proportionate share measured as of June 30, 2023.

-For the fiscal year ended June 30, 2023, the School recognized pension expense of \$62,180.
-In addition, the School reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the fiscal year ended June 30, 2024, the Foundation and School recognized a totaled pension expense of \$757,712.
+In addition, the Foundation and School reported total of deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Description red Outflows Resources Deferred Inflows of Resources Differences between expected and actual experience \$ 37,005 \$ 5,364 Change of assumptions 69,884 188,606 Net difference between projected and actual earnings on HIS pension plan investments Changes in proportion and differences between 1,765 - - District HIS contributions and proportionate share of HIS contributions 24,913 19,476 District contributions subsequent to the measurement date 68,554 - Total \$ 202,121 \$ 213,446
+Description Deferred Outflows of Resources rred Inflows Resources

+Differences between expected

+and actual experience \$ 29,616 \$ 4,249

+Change of assumptions 53,186 156,850

+Net difference between projected and actual

+earnings on HIS pension plan investments 1,045 -

+Changes in proportion and differences between District HIS contributions and proportionate ·

+share of HIS contributions 19,998 23,563

+District contributions subsequent to the - 3,000

+measurement date - 100,993 -

+Total \$ 204,838 \$ 184,662